codeship/screencast-storyboards/rails/github/heroku/blogpost.md

 In this blog post we're gonna deploy a Ruby on Rails application from a GitHub repository to Heroku using [the Codeship](https://www.codeship.io/).

 There's a simple Ruby on Rails application called [codefish](https://github.com/codeship-tutorials/codefish-rails) which contains some RSpec examples.
 We'll use screenshots of this application in this blog post.
-If you don't have an own project to set up but you want to follow along these setup steps on your computer, just fork the repository.
+If you don't have an own project to set up but you want to follow along on your computer, just fork the repository.

 ![GitHub codefish-rails](../screenshots/codefish-rails.png)